ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 full conversation.

-Servers MAY send a faked message back to the client instead, in cases where the final version is silently blocked, for example when spam filtering.
+Servers MAY send a faked message back to the client instead, in cases where the final version is silently blocked, for example when filtering spam.

 ## Limitations